OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

   - [Sideload with the Office-Addin-Debugging tool](../develop/convert-xml-to-json-manifest.md#sideload-with-the-office-addin-debugging-tool)
   - [Sideload with the Teams Toolkit CLI (command-line interface)](../develop/convert-xml-to-json-manifest.md#sideload-with-the-teams-toolkit-cli-command-line-interface)

-## Sideload an add-in that uses an XML manifest
+## Sideload an add-in that uses an add-in only manifest

-An Outlook add-in that uses an XML manifest can be sideloaded automatically through the command line or manually through the **Add-Ins for Outlook** dialog.
+An Outlook add-in that uses an add-in only manifest can be sideloaded automatically through the command line or manually through the **Add-Ins for Outlook** dialog.

 ### Sideload automatically